AppDaemon APIs

 >>> self.register_service("myservices/service1", self.mycallback)

->>> async def mycallback(self, namespace, domain, service, kwargs): >>> self.log("Service called")
+>>> async def mycallback(self, namespace: str, domain: str, service: str, kwargs): >>> self.log("Service called")

-- appdaemon.adapi.ADAPI.deregister_service(self, service: str, **kwargs: Any | None) bool
+- appdaemon.adapi.ADAPI.deregister_service(self, service: str, namespace: str | None = None) bool

-Using this function, an App can deregister a service call, it has initially registered in the service registry.
+API call, as well as published as a service in the REST APIUsing this function, an App can deregister a service call, it has initially registered in the service registry.
 This will automatically make it unavailable to other apps using the call_service() API call, as well as published as a service in the REST API and make it unavailable to the call_service command in the event stream.
 This function can only be used, within the app that registered it in the first place

 - Parameters:

-service – Name of the service, in the format domain/service.
+service – Name of the service, in the format

 - Returns: